andylytics/RepData_PeerAssessment1/PA1_template.md

 ```

-Next we'll create a panel plot visualizing the activity differences on weekdays vs. weekends by 5 minute time intervals.
+Next we'll create a panel plot using the `ggplot2` package visualizing the activity differences on weekdays vs. weekends by 5 minute time intervals.
 First we'll create a data frame with the average number of steps per day by time interval:

 ```r